Cloudways-Promo-Code/.github/profile/README.md

 - Scale vertically (more RAM/CPU) before horizontally (multiple servers) for cost efficiency
 - Remember: A $14 plan with 30% off ($9.80) still costs more than a properly sized $11 plan without discounts

+### Strategy 3: Review Optional Add-ons During Checkout
+During server configuration, Cloudways offers optional premium add-ons (Cloudflare Enterprise CDN, Malware Protection, SafeUpdates, etc.).

+✅ **Transparent tip:** Review each add-on's value for your specific use case before adding.
+Some sites need advanced security; others don't.
+Only pay for what you actually need.

+⚠️ **Verification note:** Whether add-ons are included in current promotions varies by campaign.
+Always check the final order summary before payment to confirm which discounts apply.

 ---

 ## Cloudways Promo Code FAQ: Honest Answers to Real Questions